-The minor in geography is designed to allow students who have successfully completed eighteen or more hours in Geography the opportunity to have his/her transcript noted with a statement certifying such accomplishment.
+The minor in geography is designed to allow students who have successfully completed eighteen or more hours in geography the opportunity to have their transcripts noted with a statement certifying such accomplishment.

-Students must have a minimum 2.00 grade point in their Geography courses to be eligible for a Geography minor.
+Students must have a minimum 2.00 grade point average in their geography courses to be eligible for a geography minor.